 Ring expressions โ algebras as evaluators

-The blog post uses Haskell's type system to enforce the functor constraint on cata and to distinguish Fix from unFix at the type level.
+Haskell's type system enforces the functor constraint on cata and distinguishes Fix from unFix at the type level.
 In Scheme, fix and unfix are just list wrappers; the functor map is passed explicitly.
-The blog post covers infinite structures via coalgebras (streams, the Sieve of Eratosthenes).
-This page limits coalgebras to finite unfolding because BiwaScheme does not support lazy evaluation.
-The blog post also proves that Lambek's theorem follows from initiality: the inverse of the evaluator is itself an algebra homomorphism, so it must be unique, making the evaluator an isomorphism.
-That proof is structural, not computational, so it does not translate to runnable code.
+The original post covers infinite structures via coalgebras (streams, the Sieve of Eratosthenes); this page limits coalgebras to finite unfolding because BiwaScheme lacks lazy evaluation.
+Milewski also proves that Lambek's theorem follows from initiality: the inverse of the evaluator is itself an algebra homomorphism, so it must be unique, and the evaluator is therefore an isomorphism.
+That proof is structural, not computational, and does not translate to runnable code.

 Ready for the real thing?
 Read the blog post.
 Start with the definition of Algebra, then trace how Fix and cata fall out of initiality.